nhattrinh/Digital-Complaints-Management/README.md

 ![](github-resources/backend-visualization.png)

 ## What is DCM?
 Digital Complaints Management is a human resouce application where employees can write any complaints, concerns or inquiries they may have and get it resolved.
-Our main purpose is to improve communication between HR and employee.
+Our main purpose is to improve communication between HR and employee, making it easier for employees to speak their mind and concerns and to get it resolved faster.

 ## Features
 These are some of the features we implemented in DCM: